Pelagicore/qface/docs/json.rst

     {{module|jsonify}}

-Depending on your need you might want to create a JSON document form the whole system or from each interface or you are just interested for example on a JSON representation of a enumeration.
+Depending on your need you might want to create a JSON document from the whole system or from each interface or you are just interested on a JSON representation of an enumeration.
+The portion of the domain model exported to JSON really depends on your custom code generator and on which doamin element you apply the ``jsonify`` filter.

 JSON Format
 ===========